 The ratio of debt to income is a formula lenders use to determine how much money is available for your monthly home loan payment after you have met your various other monthly debt payments.

-Most conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+Usually, conventional mortgage loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, car payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes things like auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We will be thrilled to pre-qualify you to determine how large a mortgage you can afford.
+Don't forget these ratios are just guidelines.
+We'd be happy to pre-qualify you to help you determine how much you can afford.

 At Cottingham Mortgage Inc., we answer questions about qualifying all the time.
 Call us: (800) 288-9693.